 Gennaro’s traditional panettone

-Dissolve 10g of yeast together with the sugar in the milk.
+Dissolve 10g of yeast together with 1 teaspoon sugar in the milk.
 Place 100g of flour in a bowl, pour in the yeast mixture and work into a smooth dough.
 Form into a ball, cover the bowl with cling film and leave to rest in a warm place for about 1 hour, until the dough doubles in size.

 Remove the cling film and add two eggs, crumble in the remaining yeast, 180g of flour and mix well.
 Add 60g of sugar, 60g of butter and with your hands incorporate all the ingredients to a sticky dough.
 Form into a ball, cover the bowl with cling film and leave to rest in a warm place for 2 hours, until it has doubled in size.

 Drain and squeeze excess liquid out of the sultanas and set aside.

 Remove the cling film.
 Add two eggs, three yolks and the remaining flour and work well with your hands for 10 minutes – the dough will be quite sticky but continue to mix with your hands.
 Mix in the remaining sugar and the salt.
 Incorporate 50g of butter until well amalgamated, then add what’s left of the 160g butter.
 Add the candied peel, lemon zest, sultanas and vanilla.
 Mix well, cover the bowl with cling film and leave in a warm place for at least 2 hours, until the mixture has doubled in size once more.